cleavr/cleaverdocs/content/guides/bedrock.md

 ## Step 3: Add Server And Site

 In Cleavr, provision a new server.

 Once the server has completed setup, add a new **PHP** site to the server and enter `web` for the **Web Directory**.

 Also, select the advance option to also create a database during site creation.
 Remember the database details as you'll need to add them later to the environment section.

-### Step 4: Configure Web App Code Repository
+### Step 4: Configure Deployment Workflow Code Repository

-Navigate to the web app section.
-You'll notice that a new web app has been added after adding the site.
-This is the master web app that we'll configure to deploy the Bedrock site to the server.
+Navigate to the Deployments section.
+You'll notice that a new deployment workflow has been added after adding the site.
+This is the master deployment workflow that we'll configure to deploy the Bedrock site to the server.

-Click into the web app, then go to `Settings > Code Repository` and select the **VC Provider** for where your code is and then enter the **Repository** and **Branch To Deploy** info.
+Click into the workflow, then go to `Settings > Code Repository` and select the **VC Provider** for where your code is and then enter the **Repository** and **Branch To Deploy** info.

 ### Step 5: Add Environment Variables

 On the **Environment** tab, add in the `.env` variables.

 They should look something like the following.

 ```
 DB_NAME='bedrock database name'